maxmind/geoipupdate/doc/geoipupdate.md

     # end of crontab

-To use with a proxy server, update your `GeoIP.conf` file as specified in the `GeoIP.conf` man page or set the `http_proxy` environment variable.
+To use with a proxy server, update your `GeoIP.conf` file as specified in the `GeoIP.conf` man page or set the `GEOIPUPDATE_PROXY` environment variable as specified in the `GeoIP.env` man page.
+Alternatively, set the `http_proxy` environment variable.

 # BUGS